SanliFaez/OS4Physicists/Lectures/Lecture2_GitforCollaboration.md

 **Topics covered in lecture**
 + Remote Hosts such as GitLab or GitHub, and how to use them for collaborative work
     + Branches, merging, and resolving conflicts
-    + Pull Requests, Issues, labels and code reviews
+    + Pull Requests, Issues, labels, unit testing/continuous integration and code reviews
 + Readme, templates, community rules, licensing and credit

 ## Evaluation